memespring/wiki-platformland-content/government-as-a-network.md

 # Government as a network

-* Whata re the issues about one part of government providing a platform for another?
+* What are the issues about one part of government providing a platform for another?
 How will platforms work in a federal system?